-Both countersink and counterbore holes are common in machining applications.
-The most obvious difference between the two is probably their shape, but aside from that, there are a few others it’s worth knowing about.
+Both countersink and counterbore holes are features we often see in our customers' CNC machined part designs.
+The most obvious difference between the two is probably their shape, but aside from that, there are a few others worth knowing about.
 Let’s look at these hole types in more detail and find out when they’re best used.

 What is a Countersink Hole?